rogerbinns/apsw/doc/bestpractice.rst

 Because SQLite keeps very strong backwards compatibility, there are several quirks and settings improvements that are not automatically done.
-This module does them for you, and keeps up to date with SQLite best practises.
+This module does them for you, and keeps up to date with SQLite best practices.
 Several are described in the `SQLite documentation
 <https://www.sqlite.org/quirks.html>`__.

 Functions whose name begin with :code:`library` apply to the SQLite